San Marcos Growers LogoSan Marcos Growers

 Echeveria rosea (Epiphytic Echeveria) - This succulent has 1 to 2 foot long pendant or erect stems that hold onto thin lanceolate leaves and topped with an open rosette with the gray-green leaves blushing red along margins and near the leaf tips.
 The flowers, which appear in late winter or spring are born on foot long terminal spikes with the flowers densely congested in the top 4 to 5 inches and having reddish pink stems bracts and calyces and pink tipped yellow petals.
 Plant in part day sun in a well-draining soil mix and irrigate regularly to occasionally.
 It makes an attractive container plant and, though we don't know how well this plant will grow in garden conditions, it might be tried it in a spot that has great soil drainage.
 Cold hardiness data on this species is lacking but we know it does not seem to be harmed by short duration temperatures a couple degrees below freezing.
 John Philbeam in his book The Genus Echeveria notes that it is not known to be long lived in cultivation and and after flowering recommends that seed be collected and new plants be grown.
 Echeveria rosea comes from the Mexican states of Hidalgo, Puebla, San Luis Potosí, Veracruz, Guerrero, Oaxaca, Chiapas Where it is found growing in moist cloud forest, often growing in shallow soils on rocks or epiphytically on shrubs or trees.
 The genus Echeveria was named to honor Mexican botanical artist Atanasio Echeverría y Godoy in 1828 by the French botanist Augustin Pyramus de Candolle (DeCandolle) who was very impressed with Echeverría's drawings.
 Echeverría had accompanied the the Sessé and Mociño expedition (led by Martin de Sessé y Lacasta and Mariano Mociño Suárez de Figueroa) while exploring Mexico and northern Central America and had produced thousands of botanical illustrations.
 The specific epithet is a reference to the rose-colored sepals.
 This is a VERY different plant than the plant sold in the nursery trade as Echeveria 'Rosea' which has gray ruffly leaves.
 This plant has previously been called Echeveria chiapensis and was distributed by the International Succulent Introductions under this name at ISI 177 Echeveria chiapensis in 1958, the first year that this organization made such plant introductions.
 These first plants, from seed collected from a plant growing on a tree near the border of Vera Cruz and Puebla by Eric Walther were described as "Likes moist conditions, but must be well drained.
 Very showy flowers with yellow corolla and red sepals.
 Would make a good hanging basket plant especially in conjunction with Sedum morganianum."
 Our plants grown from seed collected from cultivated plants that were grown from seed collected by John Bleck off plants growing on a wet rocky slope in a cloud forest on the road east of Teotitlán, Oaxaca.

-This information about Echeveria rosea displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria rosea displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]